LiF-x/lifxmod.com/FAQ/index.md

 From here you can gain the RootContainerID

-6) find the container and ensure Object type id Match using your container ID
+**Finding the container and ensure Object type id Match using your container ID**

-SELECT * FROM lif_10.containers WHERE ID = 72584
+1. SELECT * FROM lif_10.containers WHERE ID = 72584

 LIMIT 1000;

 SHOW TABLE STATUS LIKE 'containers';